 Hazelcast Jet uses directed acyclic graphs (DAGs) to model data processing tasks – Jet Jobs.
-The Jet Job is composed of processors — units of parallel processing such as data source readers, joiners, sorters, aggregators, filters, mappers or output writers.
-Those nodes are connected by edges representing the data flow.
+The Jet Job is composed of vertices — units of parallel processing such as data source readers, joiners, sorters, aggregators, filters, mappers or output writers.
+Those are connected by edges representing the data flow.

-Hazelcast Jet provides a low-latency and high-throughput distributed DAG execution.
+Hazelcast Jet provides an ultra low-latency and high-throughput distributed DAG execution.

 Low Latency End-to-end

 Hazelcast Jet is built on top of the one-record-per-time streaming core (also known as continuous operators).
 That refers to processing incoming records just after they are ingested as opposed to accumulating the records to micro-batches before submitting.

 The fast processing can be boosted by using embedded Hazelcast IMDG.
 IMDG provides elastic in-memory storage and it is a great tool for publishing the results of the computation or as a cache for datasets to be used during the computation.
 Extremely low end-to-end latencies can be achieved this way.

 As data streams are unbounded and possibly infinite sequences of records, a tool is required to group individual records to a finite frames in order to run the computation.
 Jet windows provides a tool to define the grouping.

 - Fixed/tumbling – the stream is divided into same-length, non-overlapping chunks.
 Each event belongs to exactly one window.